charliekley/charliekley.github.io/index.md

   <!-- Text column -->
   <div style="flex: 1; padding-left: 20px;">
-    <strong>Children’s Toy Space Maze</strong>
+    <strong>Space Maza Children's Toy</strong>
     <p>
-      For this project, I designed an engaging space-themed toy suitable for a Happy Meal toy in SolidWorks.
+      For this project, I designed an engaging space-themed toy suitable for a Happy Meal toy in SolidWorks, and 3D printed a functional prototype to present.
       I designed pieces for injection molding and calculated manufacturing costs to ensure the project stayed within budget constraints.
     </p>
   </div>